SEED-platform/seed/docs/source/buildingsync.rst

 2. Add the new buildingsync schema xsd file to: seed/building_sync/schema

-3. Retrieve the enumerations.json from the BUildingSync schema release assets on github (it's not in the repo, but it's in the 'assets' section of the  release in the Releases page).
+3. Retrieve the enumerations.json from the BuildingSync schema release assets on GitHub (it's not in the repo, but it's in the 'assets' section of the  release in the Releases page).
 Add a version to the filename and store in seed/building_sync/enumerations.

 4. Write a migration to add the new buildingsync measures from the new schema to the Measures table.
 This migration will reference the enumerations.json file you just added.
 As a guide, look at existing migration 0243.